 Telomere Length: How Your Genes Affect Telomeres and Aging

 Your telomeres are the region at the end of each chromosome that keeps your DNA intact when your cells divide.
 Telomeres that are too short cause cells to stop dividing.
 This causes some of the diseases of aging.
 Genetics plays a role here – along with diet and lifestyle.
 (Member’s only article)

 Preventing Alzheimer’s Disease

-Billions of dollars have been spent in the last couple of decades has been spent on trying to find drugs to stop the tangled accumulation of beta-amyloid plaque without much success.
+Billions of dollars have been spent in the last couple of decades on trying to find drugs to stop the tangled accumulation of beta-amyloid plaque without much success.
 A new direction of research is looking into the ties between circadian rhythm dysfunction and Alzheimer’s disease.